 One attack I remember was preceded by stunting done by five of our planes to attract the attention of sentries, just as it was getting light.

 Photo: Messines Ridge June 1917.
-Read more here about the huge significance of this ridge.
+(Public Domain) Read more here about the huge significance of this ridge.

 Note: we played football round the gum position, unless captive balloons were up.

 My first day in the line was the occasion of a fairly narrow escape.
 I was walking along the battery trench with my haversack in my hand.
 Amongst other things in the haversack was a bottle of Citronella, which I had brought from England.
 Suddenly I heard an ominous sound growing until with a roar my old friend 5.9 landed on a dump of 300 shells in the trench 20 yards away.
 Throwing down my haversack I jumped into my funk hole as the shell completed its journey; I saw a flash across the entrance and my haversack hit by a flying cartridge case burnt vigorously, breaking the citronella bottle and causing the trench to smell for the rest of our stay.
 Motion, I think it was, who said, when I told him it was supposed to be a bug killing mixture, that it smelt more like a tiger killing mixture.